strawberryboar/Meal-Assistant/README.md

 ## Meal Search & Drink Search

 The search pages allow the user to search for either meal/drink name or ingredient.
 The search input also features a jQuery autocomplete function that generates a list of meal/drink names or ingredient suggestions.
 For the meal/drink names, the AJAX call runs through a loop 26 times from letters A-Z because the only way to get all the names from the API is by looping through the search by letter API call by every letter, then getting all of the names, then adding those names to the search by name array, then inputting those names in the autocomplete function for the HTML search input.
-The ingredient autocomplete function has the same process but it is easier and faster because the database has an API call where you can call for all the the ingredeint titles.
+The ingredient autocomplete function has the same process but it is easier and faster because the database has an API call where you can call for all the the ingredient titles.
 There is no API call that just calls by meal/drink title.
 Once the user searches for something such as "Beef" then it will display all results that have the name beef in it's title.
 If the user selects one of the divs, then it will display that meal detail using the meal ID stored in that element to identify which meal from the database is on display.

 ## Saved Meals & Drinks